 In 1992, the Supreme Court in GR 962637-38 ruled that local water districts are government-owned and –controlled corporations subject to COA, CSC and DBM rules and regulations.

-Mr. President as mentioned earlier, the passage of the 1997 Tax Code provided relief from the income tax to GOCCs, agencies or instrumentalities but not to local water districts.
+Mr. President, distinguished colleagues, as mentioned earlier, the passage of the 1997 Tax Code provided relief from the income tax to GOCCs, agencies or instrumentalities but not to local water districts.

 Basis for the Tax Exemption of the Local Water Districts

-Income derived by LWDs as public utilities accrue to the Government of the Philippines or to any of its political subdivision.
+(4) Income derived by LWDs as public utilities accrue to the Government of the Republic of the Philippines or to any of its political subdivision.

 The tax savings will be used for capital development expenditure in order to address access to potable water of our people.

-As of 2000, water supply coverage in eleven (11) administrative regions was below 50% of the population (see Table 1) of the fifteen (15) administrative regions, only five (5) namely: Metro Manila, Northern Mindanao, Cordillera Administrative Region, Southern Tagalog, and, Eastern Visayas had more than 50% water supply coverage.
+As of 2000, water supply coverage in 11 administrative regions was below 50% of the population.
+Of of the 15 administrative regions, only five namely: Metro Manila, Northern Mindanao, Cordillera Administrative Region, Southern Tagalog, and, Eastern Visayas had more than 50% water supply coverage.

 The Water Roadmap

-Mr. President, the passage of SNo.
-3392 is in line with the Philippine Water Supply Sector Roadmap (Roadmap).
+Mr. President, the passage of Senate Bill No. 3392 is in line with the Philippine Water Supply Sector Roadmap.
 With our concerted action on this bill, this will be Congress’ contribution to the Roadmap.

-Goal number seven of the UN Millenium Development Goals clearly articulates the need to integrate principles of sustainable development into country programs and policies, reverse loss of environmental resources, reduce by half the proportion of people without sustainable access to safe water and sanitation, and to provide significant improvement in the lives of at least 100,000,000 slum dwellers by year 2020.
+Goal number seven of the UN Millennium Development Goals clearly articulates the need to integrate principles of sustainable development into country programs and policies, reverse loss of environmental resources, reduce by half the proportion of people without sustainable access to safe water and sanitation, and to provide significant improvement in the lives of at least 100 million slum dwellers by year 2020.

 Thus, the passage of the bill under consideration is a small step towards achieving this goal.